Our16bitwars/Hi/README.md

 -✧ Uhh Mafu.
-Shes an amazing friend and i like being around her, she's like a sister to me and thank u for staying ily siss
+Shes an amazing friend and i like being around her, she's like a sister to me and thank u for staying with me through my lowest and stuff.
+Sorry for my friend note being dry at first.
+Ilysm btw

 [Her github ok](https://github.com/Snowedribbqns)